 If supination is a problem, the prints of the heel and forefoot will be connected by only a thin strip on the outside, or may not even be connected, as shown opposite.

 This is where your running style is assessed on a treadmill or force plate by a suitably qualified professional who will highlight if you overpronate, oversupinate, or have a neutral gait.
 Most podiatrists, physio’s and sports therapists will offer this service, as do some specialist sports shops.

-For over supination you need a highly cushioned and flexible running shoe to make up for the lack of shock absorption at your foot.
+For oversupination, you need a highly cushioned and flexible running shoe to make up for the lack of shock absorption on your foot.
 Visit a specialist running shoe shop where they can look at your feet and running style and advise on shoes for supination.

-Some are pre-molded and can be bought off the shelf.
+Some are pre-moulded and can be bought off the shelf.
 These are ok for the majority of problem feet.
-However, some cases may require specially casted orthotics from a relevant sports injury therapist or podiatrist.
-You wouldn’t build a house without getting the foundations right so why do it with your body.
+However, some cases may require specially cast orthotics from a relevant sports injury therapist or podiatrist.
+You wouldn’t build a house without getting the foundations right so why do it with your body?.